First Look: 2018 Ford Expedition Gains Substantial Redesign and New Tech

 Cargo Abilities

-For those occasions when hauling cargo rather than people is the order of the day, Expedition’s second- and third-row seats can be quickly folded flat with the simple push of a button revealing a cargo area large enough for most furniture and wide enough to handle 4×8-foot sheets of plywood.
-That’s an impressive feat, but the tall cabin also leave plenty of airspace to fill with bulky items.
+For those occasions when hauling cargo rather than people is the order of the day, Expedition’s second and third-row seats can be quickly folded flat with the simple push of a button, revealing a cargo area large enough for most furniture and wide enough to handle 4×8-foot sheets of plywood.
+That’s an impressive feat, but the tall cabin also leaves plenty of airspace to fill with bulky items.

-For those family trips to the cottage or ski hill the Expedition will prove a dependable shuttle as it is equipped with an all-new Terrain Management System that lets the driver choose from several dedicated drive modes-Normal, Sport, Tow/Haul, Eco, Grass/Gravel/Snow, Sand, Mud/Rut – to optimize vehicle handling to best suit road and weather conditions.
-There is also an electronic limited-slip differential available which will allow the driver to quickly adapt to changing conditions when driving either on- or off-road.
+For those family trips to the cottage or ski hill, the Expedition will prove a dependable shuttle as it is equipped with an all-new Terrain Management System that lets the driver choose from several dedicated drive modes-Normal, Sport, Tow/Haul, Eco, Grass/Gravel/Snow, Sand, Mud/Rut – to optimize vehicle handling to suit road and weather conditions best.
+There is also an electronic limited-slip differential available, allowing the driver to quickly adapt to changing conditions when driving on- or off-road.

-Behind the wide swath of chrome that serves as a grill on this extra-large hauler you will find Ford’s proven 3.5-litre EcoBoost V6 engine fitted with the company’s all-new 10-speed automatic transmission also found in the new 2017 F-150.
-This combination will produce 375-horsepower and 470-lb.-ft of torque in all trims except Platinum, the latter which will get a boost to 400-hp and 480 lb.-ft.
-These figures make the 2018 Expedition the most powerful model ever, but also expected to deliver improved fuel economy (partially due to Auto Start-Stop technology which is now standard).
+Behind the wide swath of chrome that serves as a grill on this extra-large hauler, you will find Ford’s proven 3.5-litre EcoBoost V6 engine fitted with the company’s all-new 10-speed automatic transmission, also found in the new 2017 F-150.
+This combination will produce 375 horsepower and 470 lb.-ft of torque in all trims except Platinum, the latter which will get a boost to 400 hp and 480 lb.-ft.
+These figures make the 2018 Expedition the most powerful model ever.
+Still, it is also expected to deliver improved fuel economy (partially due to Auto Start-Stop technology, which is now standard).

-The all-new Expedition is also expected to offer consumers best-in-class towing but actual ratings have yet to be released.
-The good news however, is that the vehicle offers Pro Trailer Backup Assist, which makes backing up a trailer a far less stressful operation, and 360-degree camera views will help boost driver confidence in this area as well as during regular parking manoeuvres.
+The all-new Expedition is also expected to offer consumers best-in-class towing, but actual ratings have yet to be released.
+The good news, however, is that the vehicle offers Pro Trailer Backup Assist, which makes backing up a trailer a far less stressful operation, and 360-degree camera views will help boost driver confidence in this area and during regular parking maneuvers.

 Specs and New Connectivity

-The Ford design brief sought to create the smartest, safest, and most capable and versatile Expedition ever; a vehicle that would provide more space, connectivity and smart new technology to meet the needs of the modern family.
-As a result there are more than 40 new features and driver-assist technologies debuting on this model, including advanced safety features such as active lane control, adaptive cruise control, forward collision warning, blind spot monitors, a surround view camera system, and the aforementioned trailer assist system.
+The Ford design brief sought to create the smartest, safest, most capable, and most versatile Expedition ever: a vehicle that would provide more space, connectivity, and innovative new technology to meet the needs of the modern family.
+As a result, more than 40 new features and driver-assist technologies are debuting on this model, including advanced safety features such as active lane control, adaptive cruise control, forward collision warning, blind spot monitors, a surround-view camera system, and the aforementioned trailer assist system.

 Comfort and accessory highlights include an advanced cargo management system, available dual head-rest entertainment system, wireless charging, Wi-Fi hotspot connectivity, a wide array of charging ports (six USB / four 12-volt / one 110-volt household-style power plug), and Ford’s Sync 3 infotainment system which can be enhanced with a 12-speaker, high-performance audio system engineered by Bang & Olufsen.